randsleadershipslack/documents-and-resources/code-of-conduct.md

 Suppose the Administrators determine that a member is violating any part of this Code of Conduct.
 In that case, they may take any action they deem appropriate, up to and including expulsion and exclusion from the Rands Leadership Slack.

 As Administrators, we will seek to resolve conflicts peacefully and in a manner that is positive for the community.
 This Code of Conduct documents everyday situations we've seen, but we can't foresee every situation.
-If in the Administrator's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so.
+If, in the Administrator's judgment, the best thing to do is to ask a disrespectful individual to leave, we will do so.

 ## Administrators

-Administrators serve two years terms with an option for a second term.
+Administrators serve two-year terms with an option for a second term.

 The Administrator(s) of Rands Leadership as of November 2021: